jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] Values are automatically
 # [fit] thread-safe

 ^ Unlike variables, which have to be synchronized, values are automatically thread-safe.
-Changing a variable on one thread does not affect another thread's view of the previous _value_.
+Changing a variable on one thread does not affect another thread’s view of the previous _value_.
 This is huge—no more race conditions!

 ---